Haymaker Hall

 Haymaker Hall is a co-ed residence hall at Kansas State University.
 It is located on the North-East corner of the Derby Complex at Kansas State's Manhattan, Kansas campus North of Ford Hall and East of Moore Hall on Manhattan Avenue and Claflin Road.
 It has a residence of approximately 525 students, and is renowned for its large concentration of agriculture and prehealth students.
 The fourth floor is the Agriculture Cluster study floor, while the seventh floor is the Pre-Health Cluster study floor.
 After the end of the Spring semester, all students move out; some return to live there another year, while others move on to live off-campus or at fraternities and sororities.
+It was a male only dorm from 1966 until the Fall of 2002.